 In the US, the right of publicity is right based in state law (rather than federal law).
 About half of the states in the US recognize a right to publicity.
 New York is one of them.

 In New York, the right of publicity is codified by statute in New York Civil Rights Law Sections 50 and 51.

 Subject to several exceptions addressed below, Section 51 provides protection for a person’s “name, portrait, picture or voice” which is used within New York “for advertising purposes or for the purposes of trade” without the written consent of that person.

 Section 51 provides for both injunctive and monetary remedies (primarily for emotional distress), as well as occasional exemplary (also known as punitive) damages subject to a jury’s discretion if the use was done knowingly and with knowledge that the subject did not consent to the use, and if there is an objective to deter future similar conduct.
 Like defamation claims in New York, right of publicity claims in New York have a relatively short statute of limitations, which is only one year.

-Note a few caveats to the New York law:
+Caveats to the New York Law

 The right applies to persons and does not protect business entities (although entities may have recourse under other bodies of law).

 Voice was added to the scope of protection of Section 51 in 1995.